 People who have a personal communication style are focused on — emotions.

-In communication, personal communicators value emotional language and establishing a connection with the people they are communicating with.
-They tend to be diplomats and excel at listening, because they find great value in assessing how other people think and feel.
+As a result, they tend to be diplomats and excel at listening, because they find great value in assessing how other people think and feel.

-🔸 An example of communication with a personal communicator:
+An example of communication with a personal communicator

-Consequently, she makes an effort to make the junior product designer feel more included and appreciated by addressing him: “James, you’re a fresh perspective in the team, what do you think about the proposals for the color scheme?”
+Consequently, she makes an effort to make the junior product designer feel more included and appreciated by addressing him: “James, you’re a fresh perspective in the team.
+What do you think about the proposals for the color scheme?”

-Main positive side: Personal communicators often serve as the glue that holds everything together — they are attuned to other people’s feelings and opinions which helps them smooth over conflicts and encourage others to share ideas and opinions.
+Personal communicators often serve as the glue that holds everything together — they are attuned to other people’s feelings and opinions which helps them smooth over conflicts and encourage others to share ideas and opinions.

-Main negative side: The emotional side of personal communicators serves as both their upside and their downside — they may be viewed as overly emotional individuals who can easily get upset, especially from the point of view of analytical communicators.
+The emotional side of personal communicators serves as both their upside and their downside — they may be viewed as overly emotional individuals who can easily get upset, especially from the point of view of analytical communicators.

 Tips for communication with a personal communicator

-Make them feel their point of view is valuable and check in with them regularly to see how they feel about a certain idea, decision, or the like.
+Make them feel their point of view is valuable, and check in with them regularly to see how they feel about a certain idea, decision, or the like.
 Feel free to use emotionally charged language and avoid speaking matter-of-factly.

 Tips for communication when you’re a personal communicator

 When talking to your more analytical colleagues, try not to take their straight-to-business manner personally.
 Respect the fact that some people don’t want to engage in warm and fuzzy relationships, especially at work.

 The intuitive communication style